wavefrontHQ/docs/pages/doc/opentracing_to_opentelemetry_migration.md

 ## Next Steps

-For more details on how to configure your application to send traces or metrics to Tanzu Observability using the Wavefront Proxy or the OpenTelemetry Collector, see [Send OpenTelemetry Data](opentelemetry_tracing.html).
+For more details on configuring your application to send traces or metrics to Tanzu Observability using the Wavefront Proxy or the OpenTelemetry Collector, see [Send OpenTelemetry Data](opentelemetry_tracing.html).